John Sterling (American football)

-John Sterling (born September 15, 1964) is an American former professional football running back who played for the Green Bay Packers in the National Football League (NFL).
+John Sterling (born September 15, 1964) is an American former professional football player who was a running back for the Green Bay Packers in the National Football League (NFL).
 He played in two games with the Packers during the 1987 NFL season as a replacement player after the National Football League Players Association (NFLPA) went on strike for 24 days.
-Sterling played college football for the University of Central Oklahoma where he was named as an honorable mention All-American by the National Association of Intercollegiate Athletics (NAIA) in 1987.
+Sterling played college football for the Central Oklahoma Bronchos, receiving honorable mention All-American from the National Association of Intercollegiate Athletics (NAIA) in 1987.

 Early life and college

 John Sterling was born on September 15, 1964, in Altus, Oklahoma.
 He graduated from Altus High School before attending the University of Central Oklahoma, where he played running back for the Central Oklahoma Bronchos football team.
 During Sterling's first season and a half with the Bronchos, he saw limited playing time.
 However, halfway through the 1985 season, he took over as a starter.
 That year he was the team's second leading rusher and scored nine touchdowns.
 During the 1986 season, he set a career high for yards in a game, rushing for 213 yards and three touchdowns against Abilene Christian University.
 Sterling was noted for his speed, with his coaches believing it gave him a shot to continue playing football professionally.
 In 1987, Sterling was named as an honorable mention on the NAIA All-America team after rushing for 879 yards on 122 carries during the season.